 If you’re traveling to a country that doesn’t have drinkable tap water, water sanitation is vital to avoid buying bottled water.

 There are many different products for this, but Steripen is a long-time favorite for many travelers.
-It uses a UV light to kill everything in the water.
+It uses a UV light to sterilize the water.
 It’s small, lightweight and effective.
 The SteriPen Ultra is also USB chargeable which is another sustainable selling point: no batteries.

-After trying other products, such as a bottle filter and pump filter, and being discontent with them, I’m finally investing in a SteriPen Ultra before my next trip.
+After trying other products, such as a bottle filter and pump filter, and being discontent with them, I finally invested in a SteriPen Ultra before my next trip.

 I haven’t tried the Scrubba Bag yet, but I WISH I had this on my trip through Latin America.
 I will buy one before I go traveling again.